branflake2267/docs/README.md

 # docs
-Home for new Sencha Documentaiton
+Home for new Sencha Documentation